 Another year is upon us.
-And as a filmmaker, a few things happened last year.
+And as a filmmaker, a few things happened over the last 365 days.

 1. Got closer to your filmmaking goals.

 2. You changed your filmmaking goals.

 If you chose #3 (and did noting), don’t feel bad.